Skip to content

 Frequently asked questions

 At the US-average residential rate of 16.5¢/kWh, an electric water heater drawing 4,000 watts for about 3 hours a day costs roughly $1.98 per day, $60.15 per month, and $721.82 per year.
-Your actual cost depends on your electricity rate and how much you use it — adjust both in the calculator above.
+Your actual cost depends on your electricity rate and how much you use it, and the calculator on this page adjusts for both.

 Ask AI about this